parijatb2018/Dockerized-Spark-Kafka-Streaming-Project/README.md

 This project is conceptualized with a thought to be used in census or any type of statistical counting for a period and seeing the changes in realtime.

-## Targets
-1. In this project stress has been put to make it as a highly reusable template project that can be used as a base and on top of that any customization or scaling can be done.
+In this project stress has been put to make it as a highly reusable template project that can be used as a base and on top of that any customization or scaling can be done.
 The DevOps part consumes a lot of time initially in a project so it can be substantally reduced using such a template.
-2. The containerized approach is taken to spin everything quickly and faster building and troubleshooting.
+The containerized approach is taken to spin everything quickly and faster building and troubleshooting.

 ## Future targets
 1. To scale the project to handle faster producer feed[multithreading]
 2. Kafka scaling and better producer and consumer tuning